ajnelson/diskprint_workflow/README.md

     deps/augment_shell.sh ; source ~/.bashrc
     ./bootstrap.sh

 Note only one command needs to be run with `sudo`.
-Everything else that requires compilation and installation is installed into your home directory (under `~/local`).
+Everything else that requires compilation and installation is installed into this directory (under `./local`).

 If `bootstrap.sh` fails, it should provide you sufficient instructions to fix things up so you can run it to completion.
 If bootstrap worked, running it again will cause no changes.